 It does not make sense to separate the two views of aesthetic experience.
 It is a fact that our bodies produce chemical reactions to stimuli.
 It is also a fact that we don’t know everything about how the brain processes information.
 We will continue to learn more and more, but we will never understand everything.

-The concept of beauty as a spiritual experience is is not necessarily incompatible with the scientific view.
-The experience of spiritual beauty comes when the physical reaction to stimuli, triggers a spiritual experience, when a connection made between something physical (the artwork) to a positive thought not necessarily about the work itself.
-If a work of art could make some one think about the positive moments of their childhood, ponder the love between a mother and her child, or reflect upon the mysteries of the universe in an uplifting way, the experience is spiritual in nature.
+The concept of beauty as a spiritual experience is not incompatible with the scientific view.
+The experience of spiritual beauty comes when the physical reaction to stimuli, triggers a spiritual experience when a connection made between something tangible (the artwork) to a positive thought not necessarily about the work itself.
+If a work of art could make someone think about the best moments of their childhood, ponder the love between a mother and her child, or reflect upon the mysteries of the universe in an uplifting way, the experience is spiritual in nature.
 Things that are beautiful for the qualities of their exterior trigger these same responses.

-To take advantage of this holistic view of beauty, to engage your audience neurologically and spiritually, your work of art, or design must communicate to all the senses.
-All the components of the work—the illustration, typography, design, and content—must work together to communicate not only to the mind, but to the soul.
-When every aspect of a work of art begins to align and condition the mind of the viewer towards this holistic experience, the possibility of making a spiritual connection improves.
+To take advantage of this holistic view of beauty, to engage your audience neurologically and spiritually, your work of art or design must communicate to all the senses.
+All the components of the work—the illustration, typography, design, and content—must work together to speak not only to the mind but to the soul.
+When every aspect of a work of art begins to align and condition the viewer towards this holistic experience, the possibility of making a spiritual connection improves.

-When a viewer recognizes that element of beauty that you have infused into your art, it will give them satisfaction, it will give them joy, and it will enrich their life in a positive way, even if just for a moment.
+When a viewer recognizes that element of beauty that you have infused into your art, it will give them satisfaction.
+It will provide them with joy.
+It will positively enrich their life, even if just for a moment.